 - Wet-muffler exhaust system out the stern

-- Bass circuit breaker panel, lighting, and mechanical circuits and fixtures
+- A bass circuit breaker panel, lighting, mechanical circuits, and fixtures

 - Four 100-amp heavy-duty batteries